karielena/pages-sample/index.md

 ---
-layout: default
+layout: home
 title: Home
 ---

-## Welcome to my site!
+## Welcome to my online porfolio!

 #### Here are some example pages: